treagleman/derberg/devNotes.md

 This is a site built following the MDN [Client-Side Tools](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Client-side_tools/Package_management) walkthrough.

+The final build can be viewed on my [github.io site](https://treagleman.github.io/derberg/)

 It includes the boilerplate for a basic web application useing web development tools such as npm, vite, frameworks, etc.

 The process includes: